writethedocs/www/docs/guide/writing/beginners-guide-to-docs.rst

 How to write software documentation
 ====================================

-There is a magical feeling that comes from releasing code.
+As a software developer or engineer, there is a magical feeling that comes from releasing open-source code.
 The feeling is a mix of terror and excitement.
 You're eager to tell the world about your new project but despair at where to start.
 Even professional writers know the mixed emotions caused by a blank page.